 - Furthermore, we recognize the importance of California's Senate Bill 1380 and its Housing First approach.
 By providing consistent access to nutritious food, TONA supports the foundational stability that this approach aims to achieve.
 Food security is a critical component of overall well-being, and our services directly contribute to creating a supportive environment for residents as they establish stable housing.

-If you are the manager of a permanent or temporary supportive housing property whose residents are experiencing food insecurity, contact us, our services are free of charge.
-We can help!
+If you are the manager of a permanent or temporary supportive housing property whose residents are experiencing food insecurity, contact us, our services are free of charge and we can help!